Written by Thomas Margoni and Martin Kretschmer

 A summary of this post has been published in The Conversation on 24 May 2018: http://theconversation.com/data-mining-why-the-eus-proposed-copyright-measures-get-it-wrong-96743

-An extended version has been accepted for presentation at the European Policy for Intellectual Property conference (EPIP 2018), taking place in Berlin on 5-7 September 2018.
+An extended version was presented at the European Policy for Intellectual Property conference (EPIP 2018), Berlin, 5-7 September 2018, and at the Global Congress on IP & Public Interest, Washington DC, 27 September 2018.

 The Proposal for a Directive on Copyright in the Digital Single Market (the Proposal) contains a number of provisions intended to modernise EU copyright law and to make it “fit for the digital age”.
 Some of these provisions have been object of a lively scholarly debate in the light of their controversial nature (the proposed adjustment of intermediary liability for copyright purposes contained in Art.
 13, see here at p.
 7) or because they propose to introduce a new right within the already variegate EU neighbouring right landscape (i.e. the protection for press publishers contained in Art.
 11).